Trump Hosts Students and Parents Affected by School Shootings Amid Growing Protests

-A grim fellowship of parents, teachers and students affected by school shootings over the past two decades was sitting down with President Donald Trump on Wednesday as the White House sought to show resolve against gun violence amid questions about the president’s commitment to action.
+“It should have been one school shooting and we should have fixed it and I’m pissed.
+Because my daughter, I’m not going to see again,” said Pollack.
+“King David Cemetery, that is where I go to see my kid now.”

+Trump solicited suggestions from the group.
+He promised to be “very strong on background checks,” adding that “we’re going to do plenty of other things.”
+He also indicated interest in the idea of concealed weapons for trained teachers, saying it was something his administration would be “looking at it very strongly.”

-A strong supporter of gun rights, Trump has nonetheless indicated in recent days that he is willing to consider ideas not in keeping with National Rifle Association orthodoxy, included age restrictions for buying assault-type weapons.
-The president is facing growing calls for action on gun control after the mass shooting that took 17 lives at Marjory Stoneman Douglas High School in South Florida.
+A strong supporter of gun rights, Trump has nonetheless indicated in recent days that he is willing to consider ideas not in keeping with National Rifle Association orthodoxy, including age restrictions for buying assault-type weapons.
+Still, gun owners are a key part of his base of supporters.

-Still, while Trump has said he wants to listen and has offered support for some limited gun-control measures, gun owners are a key part of his base.
+Over 40 people assembled in the State Dining Room.
+Among the group were six students from Parkland, including the student body president, along with their parents.
+Also present were Darrell and Sandra Scott, whose daughter was killed in the Columbine, Colorado, shooting, and Nicole Hockley and Mark Barden, who lost children in Sandy Hook, Connecticut.
+Students and parents from the Washington area also were present.

+The student body president at Marjory Stoneman Douglas High School, Julia Cordover, tearfully told Trump that she “was lucky enough to come home from school.”

 Television personality Geraldo Rivera had dinner with Trump at his private Palm Beach club over the weekend and described Trump as “deeply affected” by his visit Friday with Parkland survivors.
 In an email, Rivera said he and Trump discussed the idea of raising the minimum age to purchase assault-type weapons.